 Co-founder & CEO

-Before starting AAC, Lauren worked for just under 7 years in the for-profit sector consulting organisations on using data for improving business efficiencies and market entry.
-In her spare time she volunteered for effective animal advocacy organisations and is passionate about reducing animal suffering.
+Before starting AAC, Lauren worked previously for just under 7 years in the for-profit sector, consulting organisations on using data to improve business efficiencies and market entry projects.
+In her spare time she volunteered for effective animal advocacy organisations.

 Lauren participated in the 2019 cohort of Charity Entrepreneurship, and currently serves as a mentor for WANBAM.

 Researcher & Co-founder

 Before working on AAC, Jamie was a researcher for Sentience Institute, where he still works part-time and hosts a podcast.

 He has a given many one-to-one careers advice calls and given talks at numerous events from America to Asia, including Effective Altruism Global x, International Conference on Animal Rights, and Conference on Animal Rights in Europe.

 Aneeha is an operations and management professional with a background in engineering, business consulting, and programme leadership.
 She enjoys enabling effective nonprofits to scale their programs through operations excellence.

 Aneeha also leads global operations for Vegan Outreach and previously led their India branch.
 She is passionate about reducing animal suffering and has a decade of experience in animal protection in India.